A conjectural improvement for inequalities related to regulators of number fields: Conjectures and applications

 \subsection{Experiments and conjectures on the maximums}

-As described in the previous lines, we are currently not able to prove that $M(5,1)=16.6965\ldots$ because we cannot make a good study of the different cases which cover all the possibilities for the function $Q(5,1,\{j\},\cdot)$.
-Whenever we increase the degree and we change the signature, the situation becomes more and more complicated: the functions $Q(n,r_2,\{j_1,\ldots,j_{r_2}\},\cdot)$ become polynomials of several variables for which we are not able to prove anything in a rigorous way.\\ We decided then to content ourselves with a conjectural estimate of the maximum values $M(n,r_2)$ for $n\leq 8$ and see how these values would modify the study of minimum regulators given by Remak-Friedman's inequality.
-This was pursued by means of the following heuristics. \begin{itemize} \item First of all, for every associated signature $(r_1,r_2)$ and for every admissible ordering $\{j_1,\ldots,j_{r_2}\}$, we wrote the function $Q(n,r_2,\{j_1,\ldots,j_{r_2}\},(x_1,\ldots,x_{n-1}))$ in PARI and we studied its evaluations over $10^5$ random $(n-1)$-ples $(x_1,\ldots,x_{n-1})\in [-1,1]^{n-1}\cap\Q^{n-1}$.
-After every evaluation, we confronted the obtained value with the maximum value found until that iteration; once all the admissible orderings have been covered, we confront all the maximum values we have found and we save the biggest value.
-We also kept track of the points in $[-1,1]^{n-1}\cap\Q^{n-1}$ at which the maximum values were attained.
+As described in the previous section, we are currently not able to prove that $M(5,1)=16.6965\ldots$ because we cannot make a good study of the different cases which cover all the possibilities for the functions $Q(5,1,\{j\},\cdot)$.
+Whenever we increase the degree and we change the signature, the situation becomes more and more complicated: the functions $Q(n,r_2,\{j_1,\ldots,j_{r_2}\},\cdot)$ are polynomials of several variables for which we are not able to prove anything in a rigorous way.\\ We decided then to content ourselves with a conjectural estimate of the maximum values $M(n,r_2)$ for $n\leq 8$ and see how these values would modify the study of minimum regulators given by Remak-Friedman's inequality.
+This was pursued by means of the following heuristics. \begin{itemize} \item First of all, for every signature $(r_1,r_2)$ and for every admissible ordering $\{j_1,\ldots,j_{r_2}\}$, we wrote the function $Q(n,r_2,\{j_1,\ldots,j_{r_2}\},(x_1,\ldots,x_{n-1}))$ in PARI/GP and we studied its evaluations over $10^5$ random $(n-1)$-ples $(x_1,\ldots,x_{n-1})\in [-1,1]^{n-1}\cap\Q^{n-1}$.
+After every evaluation, we confronted the obtained value with the biggest value obtained up to that iteration; once all the admissible orderings have been covered, we confronted all the maximum values we found and we saved the biggest value.
+We also kept track of the points in $[-1,1]^{n-1}\cap\Q^{n-1}$ at which the maximum values were attained. \item Later, we wrote the functions $\Big( Q(n,r_2,\{j_1,\ldots,j_{r_2}\},\cdot)\Big)^2$ in MATLAB and we gave a numerical optimization for these functions on $[-1,1]^{n-1}$ via the MATLAB Optimization Toolbox.
+This was done using the \textbf{GlobalSearch} and \textbf{MultiStart} commands, which numerically detect global minimums, and we applied them on the function $-Q^2$: the command was iterated several times, each iteration depending on a randomly chosen starting point $(x_1,\ldots,x_{n-1})\in[-1,1]^{n-1}$ given as input for the optimization.
+As before, each iteration gave a candidate maximum and the points at which this maximum is attained: once all the iterations were done, we saved only the biggest maximum found for every signature and for every admissible ordering. \end{itemize} For every degree $n\leq 8$ and for every corresponding signature $(r_1,r_2)$, the two heuristic procedures provided the same values for $M(n,r_2)$ and the same points at which the values are attained.
+Moreover, once the degree and the signature were fixed, the same maximum value has been found for every admissible ordering $\{j_1,\ldots,j_{r_2}\}$.